iintothewind/HexoBlog/source/_posts/add_timeout_support_for_CompletableFuture_in_java_8.md

 `CompletableFuture` is a useful tool introduced since java 8.
 It provides many convenient methods for concurrency handling.
-Yet it did not support task cancelling in java 8 version.
+Yet it did not support timeout in java 8 version.

 Two new methods were added to `CompletableFuture` since java 9 to support timeout: